 - 2 NPN transistors

 - 2 diodes

-- a 9 volt battery with a battery connector
+- 9 volt battery and a battery connector